nmirabeth/event_human/README.md

 # Acknowledgement

 This research is a part of the HEIMDALL project, funded by the BPI as part of the AAP I-Demo.
+Additionally, the work was supported by the European Union’s Horizon Europe research and innovation program under Grant Agreement No 101094831 for the Converge-Telecommunications and Computer Vision Convergence Tools for Research Infrastructures project.